Diving in the Maldives

 Boat dives on the reef.
 Often with sharks, manta rays and other big stuff.
 You will also make frequent dives on a wreck and many drift dives.

 At your doorstep, as the liveaboard goes to all the dive sites.
 Then you will go to the dive site in the smaller Dhoni.
 This is often less than a 5-minute boat ride away.

-Day 3 to 7 you will make 3 to 4 dives per day.
-Day 8 up to 2 in the morning.
+Day 3 to 7 you will make 3 dives per day.
+Day 2 & 8 you will make 1 dive.

 Other activities & excursions

 On some dive sites you can also snorkel very nicely, other dive sites are too deep.
-We can arrange a snorkeling guide if the request is made at least one month before departure, however, this may incur additional costs.
+If you want to rent snorkelequipment, it is best to indicate this in advance.